KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 This article describes the KeyboardKit callout engine.

-In KeyboardKit, input and action callouts are important parts of the typing experience, and are used to highlight the currently pressed key and present secondary keyboard actions.
+In KeyboardKit, input and action callouts are important parts of the typing experience.

+Input callouts highlight the currently pressed key while action callouts present secondary keyboard actions.

 [KeyboardKit Pro][Pro] features are described at the end of this document.